testbild-media/STGTIME/README.md

 STGTIME is a DIY countdown timer designed for use on stages and at conferences.
 It’s also known as a speech time display.
 The system is based on Node.js and an RGB HUB75 display.

 A web-based GUI is available for control and configuration, and the device can be controlled via its API using Bitfocus Companion.
+You also can plugin a Stream Deck into one of the USB Ports to get direct control. (e.g. for local use only/DJ Timer)

 In addition to the main speech timer, there is a second display that can show timing cues for videos or other events.
 This display is triggered via Companion triggers, but the video timer row can also be hidden if not needed.
 There is also a permanent clock display that shows the current time.